-Forms are available by telephoning the City Clerk Department at (650) 286-3250.
-Assistance for filling out the forms should be obtained by calling the Technical Assistance and Analysis Division of the Fair Political Practices Commission at (916) 322-5662.
-You may call collect.
+Forms are available by telephoning the City Clerk Department at (650) 286-3250 or emailing pschaus@fostercity.org.
+Assistance for filling out the forms should be obtained by calling the Technical Assistance and Analysis Division of the Fair Political Practices Commission at (916) 322-5662, or emailing advice@fppc.ca.gov.